-Changing the Power Mode setting (select products only)
+Changing the Power Mode setting

 This section describes how to activate Performance mode.
 Certain features on your monitor might require Performance mode to be active.

 When in sleep mode, to comply with international power standards, the monitor default setting is Power Saver mode.